LivePersonInc/developer-center/pages/Documents/Reporting/OutboundReportingAPI/overview.md

 Yes

 <strong>8.
-Date range currently supported by Outbound Reporting API to pull raw transactional data?</strong>
+What date range is supported by Outbound Reporting API to pull raw transactional data?</strong>

-The users can pull the data for a given 24 hour time interval date range from today or any any previous day back up to 13 months.
+The users can pull the data for a given 24 hour time interval date range from today or any previous day back up to 13 months.
+Data will be available in reporting API from the day this feature is enabled for the account.

 <strong>9.
-Date range currently supported by Outbound Reporting API to pull analytical data?</strong>
+What date range is supported by Outbound Reporting API to pull analytical data?</strong>

 The users can pull the data for a given 24 hour time interval date range from today or any any previous day back up to 13 months.

 <strong>10.
 Does the Outbound Reporting API support Pagination when providing the data?<strong> What is the max number of records users can retrieve in one attempt?</strong>
 - For Transaction API,  Pagination is supported.
 Page length is dynamic and varies from 1 to 9999.
-- For Analytics API, Pagination is not needed
+- For Analytics API, Pagination is not needed.
 - For Proactive Campaign API, Pagination is not supported yet.
 - For Proactive Campaign Analytics API, Pagination is not needed.